 In the exhaust gas channel, the LP SCR system is arranged with the SCR reactor located at the low-pressure side of the turbocharger.
 Butterfly valves are installed to isolate the reactor whenever the SCR system is bypassed.
-Different layout solutions are available.
-Please refer to Figure 2-19, Figure 2-20, and Figure 2-21 for the detailed layouts.
+Different layout solutions are available (see Figure 2-19, Figure 2-20, and Figure 2-21 for the detailed layouts).